Kaniska10/myownspace/control/Readme.md

 As per the feedback last Friday 23/09, I took a different approach to write it using Golang framework operator SDK.
-This framework provides much higher level of abstraction when it comes to calling kubernetes APIs & also I looked up some sample Go codes online & the implementation using this framework appeared to be much simpler.
+This framework provides much higher level of abstraction when it comes to calling kubernetes APIs & also I looked up some sample Go codes online related to operator sdk & the implementation using this framework appeared to be much simpler.

 First step was to install operator sdk in the codespace ubuntu instance I was using, for the same.
 The prerequisite